Teleport Blog - Why Secure Access to Cloud Infrastructure is Painful - Sep 2, 2021

 - Resource-native, or protocol-aware sidecars; i.e., something that will automatically implement authorization and activity reporting for every supported resource type, be it a MongoDB database, a Kubernetes cluster, or an SSH machine.

-An access plane allows us to implement and enforce simple and logical rules with ease, such as: “Developers must not access production data”.
+An access platform allows us to implement and enforce simple and logical rules with ease, such as: “Developers must not access production data”.

 Most technically sophisticated organizations implement access this way.
 One can rely on a combination of open source components and in-house expertise.
 Downloading Teleport is a much faster way to do it, and that’s why we started this project in 2016 and open sourced it a couple of years later.